 To ensure that the computer can receive sound, check that the audio cable connection is properly connected to the sound card, and that the line-in on your Windows volume control is not muted.

-What is the difference between the 1 hour DVD and 2 hour DVD media?
+What is the difference between one-hour and two-hour DVD media?

-1 hour DVD media is a single-layer single-sided DVD disc which can hold up to 4.7 GB of data.
-2 hour DVD media is a double-layer, single-sided DVD disc which can hold up to 8.5 GB of data.
+One-hour DVD media is a single-layer, single-sided DVD disc which can hold up to 4.7 GB of data.
+Two-hour DVD media is a double-layer, single-sided DVD disc which can hold up to 8.5 GB of data.

 I created a DVD but it does not play on my home DVD player.

-Determine which media you used (DVD-RW/R or DVD+RW/R) and make sure that your home DVD player supports that type of media.
-Many new DVD players can support both formats, but some older players may not.
+Determine which media you used (DVD-RW/R or DVD+RW/R), and make sure that your home DVD player supports that type of media.
+Many newer DVD players can support both formats, but some older players may not.

-Why do I get the message stating the media is not ready when I try to create a DVD?
+Why do I get a message stating the media is not ready when I try to create a DVD?